 - You need to apply heat and pressure in order to get the HTV to adhere correctly.

-- It is not recommended to layer Glitter, holographic or metallic heat transfer vinyl.
+- It is not recommended to layer Specialty Iron-on Materials such as Glitter, holographic, and patterned metallic.
 Easy weed and matte are ok to layer.
-I am working on a tutorial to teach you how to inset your designs to avoid layering.
+I am working on a tutorial to teach you how to slice your designs to avoid layering.